Trump rattles saber at China ahead of make-or-break trade talks

 While the United States wants to reduce the scale of its trade deficit with China, it is also seeking stronger protection for American intellectual property and more market access in China for U.S. companies.

-Reporting by Jeff Mason David Lawder and Doina Chiacu in Washington and Yawen Chen and Se Young in Beijing; Writing by David Lawder; Editing by Paul Simao
+Reporting by Jeff Mason in Washington and Yawen Chen in Beijing; Additional reporting by David Lawder and Doina Chiacu in Washington, and Se Young in Beijing; Writing by David Lawder; Editing by Paul Simao and Leslie Adler